📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Case 4: teleportTo('<enemy>', 3)

-Teleport the character to a nearby event with notetag <enemy> that is outside a minimum distance of 3 tiles
+Teleport to nearby event outside minimum distance of 3 tiles

 Case 5: teleportTo('<enemy>', 3, 7)